Jacques Cousteau Underwater Reserve

 Jacques Cousteau Underwater Reserve is a must-see and ideal site for diving and exploring the vivid coral and marine wildlife.
 Furthermore, the reserve is considered as one of the top diving sites of the Northern Caribbean Sea.

 The abundance of the fauna and flora is remarkable due to natural hot springs flowing into the waters.
 As a result, this is a warm heaven for the marine life.

 The reserve is located in front of Malendure beach in Bouillante township (Basse-Terre Island).
 This marine area of 400 hectares including Pigeon Islets is part of the National Park of Guadeloupe Archipelago.
 Most importantly, there are multiple possibilities to discover the reserve.
 You can snorkel along the shallow water reefs, scuba dive or visit the coral from a glass-bottom boat.

 Origin of the name

-The name of the place comes from the captain Jacques Cousteau who has contributed to the innovation of modern underwater by co-developing the aqua lung.
-That is the reason why you will be able finding his underwater statue when visiting the site.
+The name of the place comes from the captain Jacques Cousteau.
+He has contributed to the innovation of modern underwater, by co-developing the Aqua-lung.
+Consequently, you will be able to find his underwater statue when exploring the site.